EXCCoin/exccd/dcrec/secp256k1/schnorr/README.md

 pp.161-174, 1991 (`Sc91`).
 There are other variants not covered here as well.

-Further, each of these schemes have various disadvantages that are discussed more in the following sections which make them unsuitable for use with Decred.
+Further, each of these schemes have various disadvantages that are discussed more in the following sections which make them unsuitable for use with Exchangecoin.
-Consequently, Decred makes use of a custom scheme named `EC-Schnorr-DCRv0`.
+Consequently, Exchangecoin makes use of a custom scheme named `EC-Schnorr-DCRv0`.

 That said, the various schemes are all fairly simple variations which involve using an agreed upon elliptic curve with generator `G`, and hash function `hash`